Matcha and digestion: supporting your gut naturally

 • In the afternoon to maintain digestive balance

-Avoid consuming it immediately after a heavy meal, as it could slow down the absorption of certain minerals such as iron.
+Avoid drinking it immediately after a heavy meal, as it may slow the absorption of certain minerals such as iron.

-The preparation method directly influences the digestive properties of matcha.
-The traditional bamboo whisk technique (chasen) creates a perfect emulsion that facilitates the assimilation of active ingredients.
+The way you prepare matcha directly influences its digestive properties.
+The traditional bamboo whisk method (chasen) creates a perfect emulsion that supports the absorption of active compounds.

 1. Sift 1 to 2 grams of matcha into a bowl